64Terabytes/AC-Hourly-Music/README.md

 # Animal Crossing Hourly Music
-This is the development branch for testing new changes.
+This is the development branch for making new changes.